PapaFranku4647/CancerDetectNet/README.md

   - [MIAS Dataset](https://www.kaggle.com/datasets/kmader/mias-mammography)
 - <strong>Papers</strong>
   - [Breast Cancer Mammograms Classification Using Deep Neural Network and Entropy-Controlled Whale Optimization Algorithm](https://www.mdpi.com/2075-4418/12/2/557)

+## Contributing
+I am eager to form a community around this project.
+If you've developed a custom-trained model and want to contribute, or if you have any other contributions in mind, please see my [Contributing Guidelines](CONTRIBUTING.md) for more details on how you can participate.

 ## Next Steps
 - Hopefully form community around project